keelback-code/wizard-name-generator/README.md

 A first time user looking to play the game:

 *I want to easily understand the content and layout of the site*

-* Simple and clear flow to site, simple instructions on how to play the game
+* Simple and clear flow to site, simple instructions on how to play the game.

 *I want to intuitively navigate the site to browse content*

-* Simple landing page with links to both modes, nav bar on Biscuit and Wildcard pages
+* Simple landing page with links to both modes, nav bar on Biscuit and Wildcard pages.

 *I want to be able to access and use the website as intended on any device*

-* Responsive design, including simple layout for content
+* Responsive design, including simple layout for content.

 *I want multiple options for name generation*

-* Biscuit (ASCII) mode and Wildcard mode
+* Biscuit (ASCII) mode and Wildcard mode.

 *I want the previous names to be displayed on the screen so that I can ‘roll’ again*

-* History section which will display name history
+* History section which will display name history.

 *I want to be warned if the names are going to be removed from the screen*